Traffic Flow in Changing Rooms: Avoiding Congestion

 Signs that a changing room has a traffic flow problem

-Some problems are obvious.
-Others build up gradually and are accepted as normal.
-A layout may need reviewing if users regularly queue to access lockers, if aisles become blocked when a few doors are open, or if bench areas feel crowded even when the room is not at full capacity.
+A layout may need reviewing if users regularly queue to access lockers, if aisles become blocked when a few doors are open, or if certain areas always feel crowded while others are underused.

 Traffic flow should be part of changing room planning from the start